 This is the 'original' form of mountain bike riding and is done on naturally occurring trails or trails that have been purpose-built.
 The terrain can be almost anything – hard-packed, muddy, rocky, gravel, tree roots, soft from vegetation.
 Along the way you might come across naturally-occurring obstacles, or in the case of trail centres you’ll also encounter man-made challenges (seesaws, bridges, jumps etc) specifically placed along the path to make things interesting!

 Trail centres, which have either been enhanced, altered, maintained by human influence, may be graded as per the degree of technical proficiency required to ride the course.
 Green gives you a pleasant family-style journey, blue indicates the path is rollable (no major obstacles to get over).
-Red is for more technical riding and black is for challenging paths – bigger drops, obstacles in your path, gaps, etc – the stuff for serious riders.
+Red is for more technical riding and black is for challenging paths – bigger drops, obstacles in your path, gaps, etc – typically the stuff for serious riders and more capable bikes.

 XC also refers to common types of racing, with the two most common forms being 'XCM' and 'XCO'.
 XCO refers to Cross Country Olympic, an Olympic sport that typically consists of 1-2 hour long races held on technical and hilly loop courses.
 XCM stands for cross country marathon, with races covering varying terrain for distances ranging from 50 to 150+km in length.